Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 """- **Cacheable**: It is a parameter used for more performance.
 If the datanode has already been created and the inputs didn't    change.
 It is not necessary to run it again."""

-## Input datanodes
+## Input datanodes configuration
 These are my input datanodes.
-These datanodes will create different scenarios depending on their value.
+These datanodes represents my variables in Taipy when a pipeline is executed but first, we have to configure them to create the DAG.

 - *initial_dataset* is simply the initial csv file.
 Taipy needs some parameters to be able to read this data like *path* and *header*.